Expert dental care in Thailand, coordinated for you

 Everything you need to know before your treatment

 A 3D CT scan shows exactly how much bone is available at each potential implant site.
 If the scan reveals insufficient bone height, width, or density, grafting will be recommended.
-We can often assess this remotely from a scan taken at home before you travel.
+We can often assess this remotely from a scan taken at home before you travel, so you know what to expect before booking anything.

 Nick Peplow